samuel-mair/Website-Coursework/README.md

-# SAM SPOTIFY SOCIETY type /coursework on the end of the link if doesnt work
+# SAM SPOTIFY SOCIETY - add /coursework to the end of the link if doesnt work